 As with all of his other academic endeavors to date, Alex excelled at medical school.
-It was here that Alex’s lifetime of attentiveness to the energy and needs of the people around him came in very handy.
+It was here that Alex’s lifetime of attentiveness to the energy and needs of the people around him came to the fore.
 In fact, it turned out that Alex appeared to have a sixth sense for picking up abnormalities and diseases in his patients, and Alex sailed through the first years at NEU with high distinction in all subjects.

 Eve already knew—and had known without doubt from a very young age—that Alex was gay.
-After Alex’s pronouncement Ken remained quiet, and never mentioned the topic with Alex for more than a year.
+After Alex’s pronouncement Ken remained silent, and never raised the topic with Alex for more than a year.
 Faye was bright and breezy about it, and pledged her undying support for the happiness of her ‘brave little man.’